 Please click the links below to continue your journey.

-- Second Stop ~ Free Man Encounter
+- First Stop ~ Free Man Encounter

-Besides Harriet Tubman and Frederick Douglass, you will encounter one of these local, lesser known, true-life African-American heroes:
+In our theater, you will encounter one of these local, lesser known, true-life African-American heroes:

 Lydia Hamilton Smith

-Born enslaved in Maryland, and freed at 16 in Pennsylvania, he became a wealthy businessman and an important “conductor” and “station master” on the Underground Railroad.
+Born enslaved in Maryland, and freed at age 16 in Pennsylvania, he became a wealthy businessman and an important “conductor” and “station master” on the Underground Railroad.